bycEEE/crib/README.md

 - Maybe use sops instead of agenix.
 - Maybe use 1password to generate credentials such as on awscli2.
 - Add bandwhich tool for windows.
+- Add pentesting tools that exist in `default.nix` in `pentesting.nix` as well.